Sunday, October 31, 2010

 No DIY Restoration for This Broken Down House

 Many thanks to the fine folks at Sovereign Grace Church Sydney for the heads up on the works of Paul David Tripp.
-Dr Tripp is the president of Paul Tripp Ministries; Minister at Tenth Presbyterian Church in Philadelphia, Pennsylvania; Professor of Pastoral Life & Care at Redeemer Seminary in Dallas, Texas as well as the Executive Director of the Center for Pastoral Life & Care in Fort Worth.
+Dr Tripp is the president of Paul Tripp Ministries; former Minister at Tenth Presbyterian Church in Philadelphia, Pennsylvania; Professor of Pastoral Life & Care at Redeemer Seminary in Dallas, Texas as well as the Executive Director of the Center for Pastoral Life & Care in Fort Worth.
 In 2009, his book "Broken Down House" was published.

 In the short video below, Dr. Tripp describes the broken down house our lives and our world have become as a result of sin, but that Jesus, the Divine Carpenter has entered the house to restore us to a house that God is building.
-A Shepherd Press release. www.shepherdpress.com A FIlm by Craig Claudin.
+A Shepherd Press release.
+A Film by Craig Claudin.
 4 min.

 "So one of the things that God's Spirit does...
 He reveals to us the degree of our own brokenness.
 God begins to open my eyes to the condition of my own heart: my selfishness, my greediness, my bitterness, my self-righteousness, my lust, my anger.
 And what He's doing is calling me away from that self-righteousness that tells me, "I'm okay just the way I am."